-Whilst we had expected the increased heat from Berlin to Prague (although it’s intensity had shocked us), the increase from Prague to Vienna was unexpected and even more extreme.
-Stepping off the train into what felt like a Shauna.
+Whilst we had expected the increased heat from Berlin to Prague (although it’s intensity had shocked us), the increase from Prague to Vienna was unexpected and even more extreme, stepping off the train into what felt like a sauna.
 We decided to save money and walk to the hostel rather than pay for the metro.
-Halfway there the heat and weight of our bags got the better of us, we were once again scrambling around in our bags looking for what euros we have left.
-We knew our hostel was next to the naschmarkt and were expecting a big and impressive market square.
-Upon arrival we were slightly confused as we couldn’t see anything.
-We managed to find the hostel, I would highly recommend the wombats hostel.
-We could tell from walking through the door this was the best hostel we had stayed at.
-It was huge and had everything you could need, from reasonable wi-fi, comfy seats to lounge in the lobby, a giant dining room and busy bar with pool table.
+We made it halfway when the heat and weight of our bags got the best of us.
+We scrambled around looking for whatever euros we could find and got the metro.

 (Statue of Zeus)

 I did notice something else whilst walking around, that all the traffic lights seem to be very different from English ones.
 When I initially pointed this out no one believed me until we found another set, the traffic lights are LGBT friendly, and various combinations of couples fell in love as the light turned green.
 We later googled it and found out if they had been left up from the Eurovision.
 I think all traffic lights should adopt a more exciting approach.

 Exhausted from the heat and travelling we stayed in and had a couple of drinks at the hostel bar, and played a few half-hearted card games.
 We quickly decided to call it a night and make use of the first decent WiFi connection to skype home and catch up with everyone.